BenLauwens/ThinkJulia.jl/docs/src/chap16.md

 ## Time

-As another example of a composite type, we’ll define a `mutable struct` called `DayTime` that records the time of day.
+As another example of a composite type, we’ll define a `mutable struct` called `MyTime` that records the time of day.
 The struct definition looks like this:

 ```julia
 """